foureyes/csci-ua.0480-spring2021-034/slides/js/js-functions.markdown

 * variables declared __with__ the keyword, <code>var</code> are __local__ to the function
 * variables declared __with__ the keywords, `const` or `let` are __local__ to the block that they're declared in
 * variables declared __without__ the `let`, `const` or `var` affect the global scope... ⊙﹏⊙
-    * (actually, the nearest enclosing scope - most of the time this is global, but it could be an outer function!)
+    * (actually, the nearest enclosing scope containing the name - most of the time this is global, but it could be an outer function!)
 * global variables (again) are accessible throughout your program, even from within you function's body

 </section>